wessenstam/sizing/lab_manual_sizing/lab_manual_sizing.rst

 Now that we have reviewed all of the Sizer recommendations, lets make some manual modifications.

-We know we need to do this for the Storage configuration to bring our configuration to All Flash, but what making changes to the other options.
+We kneed to do this for the Storage configuration to bring our configuration to All Flash, but what about making changes to the other options?
 If we make changes to the CPU and Memory options, as well as the Storage, we could possibly bring the node count down.
 This would have a benefit to the prospect in reduced licensing costs.

 Lets give our theory a try.
 Make the following changes, then click **Save**: